bedrin/awesome-dell-xps-7590/README.md

 Update to WiFi 6 is possible.
 No details yet

+# Peripherals

+## Charger

+Default barrel-connector charger is quite bulky.
+You can use any USB-C compact charger with 65W+ as an alternative.
+Please note that laptop will draw only 65W from non-DELL chargers.
+Please note that if you charger outputs says 60W your laptop will only charge while it's turned off.

+## Monitor

+USB-C monitor recommended since it can both provide power and output video.
+Look for monitors with power output over 65W

+If you go for Dell monitor, your laptop will be able to draw over 65 Watts

+##

 # BIOS

 While addressing certain security issues, most recent BIOS updates disable undervolting.